 The U-M Pediatric Diabetes team offers comprehensive evaluation, treatment, and resources to help children with diabetes live long, productive lives.
 Our diabetes program is one of the largest established programs in Michigan.
 We provide outpatient care for diabetes at C.S.
-Mott Children’s Hospital and at satellite clinics in Northville Health Center and Grand Rapids.
+Mott Children’s Hospital and at the Northville Health Center.

 We care for children from newborn through the young adult years, tailoring treatment plans to each individual and their personal needs and lifestyle.
 We offer a range of diabetes management therapies, including insulin pump or injection based basal/bolus therapy.
-In addition to insulin therapy, blood glucose monitoring, using blood glucose meters and/or continuous glucose monitoring (CGM) systems, is an important part of managing your diabetes.
+In addition to insulin therapy, blood glucose monitoring, using blood glucose meters and/or a continuous glucose monitor (CGM), is an important part of managing your child's diabetes.
 We will also work with your family to develop a plan for balanced nutrition and regular exercise.
 All care is coordinated through a team approach with your child’s primary care physician to ensure complete care for your child every step of the way.

 Our program is built on the philosophy that diabetes patients thrive best when they and their families take an active role in their own disease management.
 Families play an integral role in the treatment plans we design based on the child’s needs and the family’s lifestyle.

 The mission of Michigan Medicine is to provide excellence and leadership in the areas of: patient care/services, education, and research.
 In keeping with this mission, the Pediatric Diabetes Self-Management Education and Support Services provides evidence based diabetes care and education services that promote self-management, optimal blood glucose control, and prevention of acute and long term complications of diabetes.

 We are here to support you as you care for your child’s health.
 Our goal is to ensure that each child is able to fully participate in all childhood activities and avoid the possible long-term complications of diabetes.